pal1000/mesa-dist-win/builds/readme.md

 - for 32-bit: .\projects\mesa\mesa\build\windows-x86\gallium\drivers\swr
 - for 64-bit: .\projects\mesa\mesa\build\windows-x86_64\gallium\drivers\swr

-and are both named swrAVX.dll and swrAVX2.dll.
-You need both regardless of CPU capabilities.
-OpenSWR drivers are loaded when requested by llvmpipe/softpipe driver.
+and are named swrAVX.dll and swrAVX2.dll after their instruction set requirements.
+You need both llvmpipe/softpipe and OpenSWR driver suitable to your CPU for OpenSWR to work.
+OpenSWR drivers are loaded when requested by llvmpipe/softpipe drivers.
 They can't run on their own.